avani-joshii/ml-object-classifier/README.md

 | 2 (112 imgs) | 87.50% | 79.17% |

 ## What Failed and Why

-Augmentation made training unstable and reduced test accuracy.
-However,the model with dataset 2 seemed to perform better than the smaller dataset

-## What Failed and Why
 1) Dropout with a rate of 0.5 reduced the test accuracy when I expected it to improve on both datasets.
 I think this might have happened because my dataset was too small.
 With only 65-90 training images, randomly switching off 50% of neurons meant the model had too little information to learn from each time.
 Dropout works better when there is more data available.
-2) Augmentation makes training harder by showing the model randomly flipped, rotated, and brightness-adjusted versions of images.
-With a larger dataset, it forces the model to learn more general patterns.
-But with only 65-90 images, the model didn't have enough examples to handle the added difficulty and got confused instead of improving
+2) Augmentation makes training harder and with a larger dataset, it forces the model to learn more general patterns.
+But with only 65-90 images, the model didn't have enough examples to handle the added difficulty and got confused instead of improving.
+However,the model with dataset 2 seemed to perform better than the smaller dataset

-The root cause for both problems was the dataset size.
+I suspect that the small dataset size was the main reason of these problems.
 Both dropout and augmentation are regularization techniques that work by making training harder, but making training harder only helps when there is enough data to still learn from.

 ## How I would improve this
 - Collect more images, ideally around 200+ images.